 In other words, the "Stretch Mode" drop-down menu allows the user to select the way in which the colormap is applied.
-There are four options in the drop-down menu: Linear, Logarithmic, Square Root, and Hyperbolic Arcsine.
+There are five options in the drop-down menu: Linear,

+Logarithmic, Square Root, Hyperbolic Arcsine, and Midtone.
 The default stretch mode is Linear.
+The user is encouraged to explore the different stretch modes.